caseyjohn47/cab-project-public/README.md

 - createdb cabproject
 - psql -d cabproject -a -f (insert path to sql/ddl.sql file)
 - psql -d cabproject -a -f (insert path to sql/populaton.sql file)
+* This population file is NOT available in our public release for privacy reasons *

 NOTE: The following dependencies may need to be installed before the app can be run: